If you've heard of waterless cookware, then you've probably heard the following things:

 They also need to do the demonstrations in order to get people excited (emotional appeal!) about the product.
 This is how they get buyers to justify the ridiculously high cost of the cookware.

-And an appeal to emotion is not a very ethical way to sell any product.
+And an appeal to emotion is not an ethical way to sell any product.

 Today, direct selling of waterless cookware isn't as popular as it once was, though many of the brands made in North America still use it (and if you try to order a product off of their website, you'll get a popup window with a toll-free number to call--no prices given until you agree to watch a demonstration).